zesk/build/docs/tools/vendor.md

 [⬅ Return to top](../index.md)

-### `isPHPStorm` - Are we within the JetBrains PHPStorm application?
+### `isPHPStorm` - Are we within the JetBrains PHPStorm terminal?

-Are we within the JetBrains PHPStorm application?
+Are we within the JetBrains PHPStorm terminal?

 #### Usage